The name of the Society shall be "The Cambridge University Estonian Society" hereafter referred to as "the Society".

 (1) The day-to-day management of the Society's affairs shall be in the hands of the Executive Committee, which shall normally be elected at the Annual General Meeting (AGM).

 (2) The Executive Committee shall consist of a President, Vice-President, Secretary, Social Secretary, and Junior Treasurer, IT Officer who shall be elected by the members as in 4(1).
 Every member of the Society may propose themselves to run for a position in the Committee.
 Voting shall be by secret ballot and if there are more than two candidates for a post or more than two options on a motion, voting shall be by Single Transferable Vote.
-In addition there shall be a Senior Treasurer, who shall be a resident member of the Senate or other person approved by the Junior Proctor.
+In addition there shall be a Senior Treasurer, who shall be a resident member of the Regent House or other person approved by the Junior Proctor.
 The Senior Treasurer shall be appointed by the elected members of the Executive Committee and shall be ex officio a member of the Executive Committee.

 (3) A majority of the elected members of the Executive Committee shall be fulltime or part-time undergraduate or postgraduate students of the University.